bmarlow/Ansible-Satellite-Self-Service/2-Self_Service_with_Tower_Part_I/README.md

 This will bring up a new screen that asks for a Name, Description, Input Configuration and Injector Configuration.

-The input configuration takes the data you provide and makes it so that you can now create new credentials of this class.
+The Input Configuration takes the data you provide and makes it so that you can now create new credentials of this class.

 For our Satellite Username and Password, we will fill it out as such: